Krishnaveni (actress)

-Chittajallu Krishnaveni (born 24 December 1924), often known as C. Krishnaveni or simply Krishnaveni, is an Indian Telugu language actress, producer and playback singer.
+Chittajallu Krishnaveni (24 December 1924 – 16 February 2025), also known as C. Krishnaveni or simply Krishnaveni, was an Indian actress, producer and playback singer who worked in Telugu cinema.
+She was awarded the Raghupathi Venkaiah Award by the Government of Andhra Pradesh.

 Life and career

-Krishnaveni hails from Pangidi, West Godavari dist.
-AP, India.
+Krishnaveni hailed from Pangidi, West Godavari district, Andhra Pradesh, India.
 She was a drama artist before entering the film industry.
 Her debut was in the film Anasuya (1936) as a child artist.
 Her father Krishna Rao was a doctor.
 She moved to Chennai in 1939 as she began to get several offers to act in Telugu films.
-She also acted in other language films, such as Tamil.
+She also acted in films in other languages, such as Tamil.

-She married Mirzapuram zamindar in 1939.
+In 1939, she married Mirzapuram Zamindar.
 She became active with producing and filmmaking at her husband's Sobhanachala Studios in Chennai.

-She is remembered for introducing several stalwart film personalities in her Telugu film Mana Desam (1949) as a producer.
+She was remembered for introducing several stalwart film personalities in her Telugu film Mana Desam (1949) as a producer.
 They included N T Rama Rao as actor, Ghantasala Venkateswara Rao as music director, P Leela as playback singer among others.
 Mana Desam was based on the Bengali novel Vipradas.